The Guide To Addiction Treatment

 Contact Clearbrook Today For Drug Addiction Treatment

 For more than 40 years, Clearbrook Treatment Centers has been providing effective alcohol and drug addiction treatment to New Jersey residents and surrounding areas.
 Just a short car ride away from the Garden State, our patients have the opportunity to begin their journey to wellness in the beautiful mountains of northeastern Pennsylvania, in a peaceful and safe environment.
 If you or someone you love is struggling with drug addiction and resides in New Jersey, New York, Pennsylvania or other surrounding states, contact our Admissions Specialists for immediate assistance.
-They are able to answer any questions regarding our programs, services, and insurances accepted.
+They are able to answer any questions regarding our programs, services, and insurance accepted.